adoc/estimate_srv/README.md

 The Python API is found in the `oest` module.
 The Javascript API can be loaded with the `oest.js` module. *(This requires Backbone.js, Underscore.js and jQuery)*

+<a name="#section_module"></a>
+Modules
+===
+This package has two distinct API modules.
+The **oest.py** or `oest` module for Python and the `oest.js` module for Javascript.

+Each API exposes similar functions but behind the scenes work much differently.
+The Python module is the "server-side" component, interacting with a Redis data store and other back-end systems.
+The Javascript module is the "client-side" component and handles AJAX calls to the web service.

+The `oest.service` module

 <a name="section_parameter_glossary"></a>
 Parameter Glossary
 ===